 - Users need to attend three hours of training before being allowed to sign up to use the equipment independently.
 Additional collaborative opportunities, including image processing, image analysis and data interpretation, etc., are available for those who need it.

 - Refresher training may be required for anyone who has not used the facility equipment for six months.

 - Users may sign up for use of the microscopy equipment between 8 a.m. and 6 p.m. weekdays.
-After-hours and weekend appointments may be made only after consultation with Thomas Abraham.
+After-hours and weekend appointments may be made by arrangement with the Facility Manager.